shatindle/discord-scam-terminator/README.md

 - Ban Members (optional, used only for the clonex scams)

 Additionally, in order to kick users, the bot must have a role above all users you wish to kick.  **NOTE: the bot will only kick users that do not have the Manage Messages permission in the server.**  Moderators should not be kicked by the bot.

+The bot was originally deployed without slash commands.
+Some slash commands have been added such as the log command.
+To enable it, you may need to re-invite the bot to update the scopes.
+You should not need to kick the bot.

+To log all malicious detections, do /log to:CHANNEL

 ## System requirements